Is Drinking in Public Illegal in California?Open Container Laws in 2024

 Quick Summary

-- Open alcohol containers are prohibited in public places in California, including parks, sidewalks, and public spaces, with a few exceptions for licensed events and recycling purposes.
+• In California, open alcohol containers are banned in public places, including parks and sidewalks.
+There are a few exceptions for licensed events and recycling.

 Can You Drink Alcohol on Your Front Lawn in California?